permguard/permguard/site/content/docs/concepts/permissions/repositories.md

 ---
 In `PermGuard`, multiple accounts can be created, and each of them can have multiple **repositories**.
 This provides a structured method for managing the `authz` components such as schemas, policies and permissions.

+{{< callout context="note" icon="info-circle" >}}
+In the context of the [MagicFarmacia sample](/docs/overview/adoption-through-example#integration-use-case-pharmacy-branch-management), the system operates within a microservice architecture where multiple versions of the software must exist simultaneously, which is a critical consideration.
+Each version is represented by a repository, such as `v1.0`, `v2.0`, and so on.
+{{< /callout >}}

 ## Repository
 A Repository serves as logical representations, facilitating `authz` organization.